debuggerrr/MachineLearningProblemsAndSolutions/README.md

 	- Recommended: Use a Python virtual environment (e.g., `venv` or `conda`).
 	- Install required packages (see notebook for details).

-3. **Run the notebook:**
+3. **Run the notebooks:**
-	- Open `classification/kidney/kidney_disease.ipynb` in Jupyter or VS Code.
+	- For kidney disease: Open `classification/kidney/kidney_disease.ipynb` in Jupyter or VS Code.
+	- For cab cancellation: Open `classification/cab_cancellation/YourCabs_Imbalanced_Classes_Project.ipynb` in Jupyter or VS Code.
-	- Follow the steps in the notebook to explore data and train models.
+	- Follow the steps in each notebook to explore data and train models.

-## Dataset
+## Datasets

-The dataset used for chronic kidney disease classification is included or referenced in the notebook.
-Please refer to the notebook for download instructions or data source links.
+- **Chronic Kidney Disease:** The dataset is included or referenced in the notebook.
+See instructions in the notebook for details.
+- **Cab Cancellation:** The dataset (`YourCabs.csv`) is provided in the `classification/cab_cancellation/` directory.
+Refer to the notebook for usage and details.

 ## Contributing